Triveni2504/Pdf-Chatbot/README.md

-This file requires a google api key which must be created and attached in place of the "xxxx"
+This file requires a google api key which must be created and added in a .env file with the project